 Contact Phone: 03000 414 005

-Forward2Employment works alongside Fortis Trust to support young people, with Special Educational Needs & Disabilities (SEND), in Medway and Kent to find permanent and purposeful employment.
+Forward2Employment works alongside Fortis Trust to support young people, with Special Educational Needs & Disabilities (SEND), in Medway, Kent and the South East, to find permanent and purposeful employment.

 Contact Email: Forward2employment@fortistrust.co.uk

 Contact Phone: 01634 683990

 We offer a range of opportunities for learners looking to enter the world of work including:

 Our Specialist Employment Service provides a range of services to support individuals to gain and sustain paid employment.
 We use a one-to-one, person-centred approach, tailored to best suit the individual’s needs.
 Utilising our specialist knowledge and experience of services for vulnerable learner groups, adults with a disability or disadvantage, and SEND students.

 Contact Phone Number: 07736 197374

 Website: https://www. kentchoices.co.uk/